intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Modes

-Even though you are likely to be more familiar with the major and minor scales, modal music is a prominent feature of much music, both old and new.
-As you look through the modes below, compare the intervallic patterns you find to that of the major and minor scales above.
-Can
+Even though you are likely to be more familiar with the major and minor scales, modal music is widely used, in music both old and new.
+Because we have yet to discuss tonality as a concept, you do not need to worry too much about the difference between modal and diatonic (i.e. major and minor) music yet.
+So as you look through the modes below, simply compare the intervallic patterns you find to that of the major and minor scales above.
+We will discuss their usage more as we begin to explore musical function and harmony in later chapters.

 {% capture ex11 %}X: 11
 T:Happy Birthday in G Dorian